Transgender Student In Armstrong County Left Concussed After Attack At High School, Mother Says

 ARMSTRONG COUNTY (KDKA) — A transgender student at Armstrong High School says she was attacked at school.

-The attack on the 14-year-old student was caught on video by another student.READ MORE: Sold-Out Crowd Shows Up To Support Female Goalie Targeted By Vulgar, Sexist Chants
+The attack on the 14-year-old student was caught on video by another student.READ MORE: McKeesport Police Searching For Missing Man Raymond Bailey

 Shocking and scary is how Willow Andring describes what happened on Oct.
 27 at the high school.
 That’s the day a male student attacked her.
 She suffered a concussion.